Rules and Regulations for 2021 ONS Conferences for Exhibitors and Sponsors

 11.6.Third-Party Links.
 In connection with the Event, ONS may link to third party applications, such as plugins and websites (“Third Party Applications”).
 ONS does not control these Third-Party Applications and is not responsible for their content, operation, or use.
 Third-Party Applications may be modified or disabled at any time, and ONS has no obligation to provide notice of such modifications.
 By linking to Third-Party Applications, ONS does not make any representation, warranty or endorsement, express or implied, with respect to the legality, accuracy, quality or authenticity of information or services provided by such Third-Party Applications.
 ONS will have no liability arising out of the Organization’s use of Third-Party Applications.

-12.1.
+11.7.
 Fundraising.
 Without ONS’s prior written approval, the Organization shall not engage in any fundraising activities at the Event.

-12.2.
+11.8.
 Prize Contests.
 Contests, raffles, sweepstakes, lotteries, or games of chance are prohibited without prior written approval.
 Email requests to email@example.com.

 12. Handouts/Giveaways.
 The Organization shall not use ONS’s name, logos, or other trademarks on any handout or giveaway without prior written approval.
 Email requests to firstname.lastname@example.org.
 Insurance.
 The Organization shall maintain insurance coverage in such amounts and against such risks as is commercially reasonable to maintain, including but not limited to liability insurances, workers compensation, and automobile insurance (if applicable).
 All policies shall name ONS as an additional insured.
 Upon request, the Organization shall provide certificates of insurance and policy endorsements evidencing such coverage and shall not do anything to invalidate such insurance.

-16. Release.
+15. Release.
 In consideration of privileges granted to the Organization in connection with the Event, the Organization hereby irrevocably (a) waives all rights, if any, to assert any claims against ONS (including its affiliates and its and their directors, officers, employees, members, agents, and representatives), and (b) releases such parties from all liability for any damages, losses, personal injury including death, or property damage, incurred by the Organization or caused by the Organization’s acts or omissions (including its negligence or willful misconduct) arising out of or related to the Organization’s participation in or attendance at the Event, including travel to and from the Event if applicable.

-17. Indemnification.
+16. Indemnification.
 The Organization shall defend and indemnify ONS (including its affiliates and its and their directors, officers, employees, agents, volunteers, and other representatives) from any claims, liabilities, losses, damages, personal injury including death, property damage, and costs and expenses (including reasonable legal fees) arising out of or related to (a) the Organization’s acts or omissions, including the Organization’s negligence or willful misconduct, (b) the Organization’s breach of these Rules, (c) the Organization’s attendance or participation at the Event, (d) use of the Organization’s name, logos, and trademarks as permitted by these Rules, or (e) the Organization’s use of Third-Party Applications.
-To the fullest extent permitted by applicable law, ONS excludes (a) all liability for loss, injury or damage to persons or property at the event; (b) all indemnities, warranties, representations, terms and conditions (whether express or implied); and (c) any actual or alleged indirect loss or consequential loss howsoever arising suffered by an exhibitor or any loss of profits, anticipated profits, savings, loss of business revenue, loss of business, loss of opportunity, loss of goodwill, or any other type of economic loss (whether direct or indirect).
-If ONS is liable to exhibitor for any reason, ONS’s total liability to exhibitor in relation to the event (whether under these terms or conditions or otherwise) is limited to the amount of my fees actually paid to ONS.
+To the fullest extent permitted by applicable law, ONS excludes (a) all liability for loss, injury or damage to persons or property at the Event; (b) all indemnities, warranties, representations, terms and conditions (whether express or implied); and (c) any actual or alleged indirect loss or consequential loss howsoever arising suffered by an exhibitor or any loss of profits, anticipated profits, savings, loss of business revenue, loss of business, loss of opportunity, loss of goodwill, or any other type of economic loss (whether direct or indirect).
+If ONS is liable to exhibitor for any reason, ONS’s total liability to exhibitor in relation to the Event (whether under these Rules or otherwise) is limited to the amount of my fees actually paid to ONS.

-18.2.
+17.2.
 Acquisition.
 The Organization will not be released from any payment obligations if the Organization is acquired by, merges, consolidates or otherwise combines with another entity, even if that other entity has paid or is obligated to pay for privileges in connection with the Event.

-18.3.
+17.3.
 Governing Law; Dispute Resolution.
 Excluding conflicts of law principles, Pennsylvania law governs these Rules and any dispute arising out of or related to these Rules, the Organization’s application, or the Organization’s participation in or attendance at the Event.
 In connection with any such disputes, the federal and state courts in Allegheny County, Pennsylvania will have exclusive jurisdiction, and the Organization waives objections to jurisdiction, venue, and inconvenience of forum for those actions.
 If ONS seeks to enforce these Rules, the Organization shall not object to the ONS’s request for injunctive relief on the grounds that equitable remedies are not appropriate, nor shall the Organization require that ONS to post a bond or other security.
 If ONS succeeds in enforcing these Rules, the Organization shall pay ONS’s costs and expenses, including ONS’s reasonable legal fees.
 ONS’s remedies are cumulative.
 ONS’s rights under these Rules may only be waived through a written document expressly waiving such rights.

-18.4.
+17.4.
 Miscellaneous.
 ONS and the Organization are independent contractors.
 If any provision of these Rules is illegal or unenforceable, the other provisions of these Rules remain in force and the provision at issue be reformed and enforced to the maximum extent permissible under law.
 Terms of these Rules that by their nature survive completion of the Event will so survive, including but not limited to provisions relating to limitation of liability and indemnification.
 Any questions about these Rules should be directed to email@example.com.